 Making things happen. 🚀

 Leader of ambitious product teams managing product lifecycle from ideation through growth.
 Over six years of extensive experience and expertise developing consumer products and data-driven differentiation and monetization solutions for the world’s top mobile and PC device manufacturers.
-Have had the fortune to lead talented cross-functional product teams of 20+ individuals pioneering new products from the ground up.
+Have had the fortune of leading talented cross-functional product teams pioneering new products from the ground up.
 Experience from early-stage startup through profitable company.
-Currently working on VR.
+Currently working on VR at SweetLabs, Inc.

-Also a sailor, climber, photographer, guitarist and VR fanatic.
+Also a sailor, climber, photographer, guitarist and VR nut.

 A few side projects I've been hacking on over the years.